 Smita Jain, 45, experienced heavy menstrual bleeding (menorrhagia) for about a year before she finally decided to do something about it.
-On a friend’s recommendation, she visited Dr Swati Sinha, Consultant Obstetrician-Gynecologist at Sitaram Bhartia hospital in South Delhi for menorrhagia treatment.
+On a friend’s recommendation, she visited Dr. Anita Sabherwal Anand, Consultant Obstetrician-Gynecologist at Sitaram Bhartia hospital in South Delhi for menorrhagia treatment.

 “Heavy menstrual bleeding occurs when you lose more than 80 ml of blood every menstrual cycle.
-It can not only impact your iron levels but also your social life,” says Dr Swati.
+It can not only impact your iron levels but also your social life,” says Dr. Anita.

 What causes menorrhagia?

 But sometimes, there maybe no specific reason for heavy bleeding.

 You should consult a gynecologist if you observe menorrhagia symptoms such as

 - The need to change a pad or tampon every 1-2 hours